The Best Swimming Holes in Vermont

 Jeff Falls, Jeffersonville

 Nothing beats the satisfaction of a warm water bath after a hike, and Jeff Falls provides you with precisely that.
 Located on the Brewster River, there is a ton to explore at Jeff Falls.
 The main pool is surprisingly deep, and the sun shines directly on the east beach in the evening.
-Besides the main 7 feet fall, there are plenty of smaller waterfalls.
+Besides the main 7-foot fall, there are plenty of smaller waterfalls.

 Terrill Gorge, Morrisville